-S104.2.1.3 Taping of Seams between Roof Sheathing and Hot-Mopped #90 Mineral Surface Cap Sheet over Underlayment: All seams between roof sheathing that forms the roof deck shall be taped using either an ASTM 1970 compliant self-adhering polymer-modified bitumen flashing tape at least 4-inchwide or an AAMA 711-13, Level 3 (for exposure up to 80°C/176°F) compliant self-adhering flexible flashing tape at least 3 /4-inch-wide.
+S104.2.1.3 Taping of Seams between Roof Sheathing and Hot-Mopped #90 Mineral Surface Cap Sheet over Underlayment: All seams between roof sheathing that forms the roof deck shall be taped using either an ASTM 1970 compliant self-adhering polymer-modified bitumen flashing tape at least 4-inchwide or an AAMA 711-13, Level 3 (for exposure up to $80^{\circ}\text{C}/176^{\circ}\text{F}$ ) compliant self-adhering flexible flashing tape at least 3 $^{3}/{4}$ -inch-wide.
 The roof surface shall be covered with a code-compliant ASTM D226 Type II anchor sheet or approved equal base sheet over the self-adhering tape.
-The anchor sheet shall be attached using annular ring or deformed shank roofing fasteners with minimum 1-inch-diameter caps (button cap nails) at minimum 6 inches o.c. spacing along all laps and two rows with maximum 12 inches o.c. spacing in the field.
-Horizontal laps must be a minimum of 2 inches and end laps must be a minimum of 6 inches.
-The underlayment shall be hot-mopped using hot asphalt and apply a #90 mineral surface cap sheet or approved modified cap sheet.
+The anchor sheet shall be attached using annular ring or deformed shank roofing fasteners with minimum 1-inch-diameter caps (button cap nails) at a minimum 6 inches o.c. spacing along all laps and two rows with a maximum of 12 inches o.c. spacing in the field.
+Horizontal laps must be a minimum of 2 inches, and end laps must be a minimum of 6 inches.
+When required by the roof covering, the underlayment shall be hot-mopped using hot asphalt and apply a #90 mineral surface cap sheet or approved modified cap sheet.